 You will love again the stranger who was your self.

 Give wine.
 Give bread.
-Give back your heart to itself, to the stranger who has loved you all
+Give back your heart to itself, to the stranger who has loved you all your life,

 whom you ignored